-If a host has a red asterisk next to it, that host is also running one or more master components.
+If a host has an asterisk next to it, that host is also running one or more master components.
 Hover your mouse over the asterisk to see which master components are on that host.

-2. Fine-tune your selections by using the checkboxes next to specific hosts.
+- 2. Fine-tune your selections by using the checkboxes next to specific hosts. - 3.
+When you are satisfied with your assignments, choose Next.